SimonBlanke/Gradient-Free-Optimizers/README.md

 ## Introduction

-Gradient-Free-Optimizers provides a collection of optimization techniques, that do not require the gradient of a given point in the search space to calculate the next one.
+Gradient-Free-Optimizers provides a collection of easy to use optimization techniques, whose objective function only requires an arbitrary score that gets maximized.

 This makes gradient-free optimization methods capable of performing hyperparameter-optimization of machine learning methods.
 The optimizers in this package only requires the score of the point to decide which point to evaluate next.

 <br>